marc-jp-huang/chunked-upload/README.md

+# chunked-upload
-# Split a file into chunks and upload to server
+Split a file into chunks and upload to server